gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 	.setResource("salesOrder")
 	.setApp({"country": "DE"});
 ```
 Note: Only principal2policies **or** policies can be set.
-The other one will be overridden.\
+The other one will be overridden.

 ### Policy Decision Point

-The `PolicyDecisionPoint` or PDP (*see* `doc/API/PolicyDecisionPoint.md`) is responsible for communicating with OPA.
+The `PolicyDecisionPoint` or PDP (*see* `doc/API/PolicyDecisionPoint.md`) is the primary API for consumers and is responsible for performing authorization checks using the ADC.

-Per default, the URL of the OPA server is set to *127.0.0.1:8181*.
-This URL can be set via the environment variable *OPA_URL*.\
-Alternatively, the URL can be passed to the constructor of the Policy Decision Point if a connection to multiple different OPA servers is desired.

 ### AttributeName